 From the top, you can see all the way to Mt.
 Shasta as well as many leftover remnants of volcanic rock and other exciting sites in the park.
 Lassen Peak itself erupted in 1913, and it is one of only two continental US mountains that erupted in the 20th century.
 When it exploded, it rained ash as far as 200 miles away, and you can see it in the way the surrounding terrain looks.
 On top of the summit, there is also a strangely shaped volcanic monitor system; I will let your mind decipher what you think it looks like as we both came to the same conclusion (this was no longer here in 2018).

-Take in the views from up here as they are utterly amazing.
+Take in the views from up here as they are utterly incredible.

 This is the view looking back at Brokeoff Mountain while near the summit.

-This is a stunningly beautiful hike, and the views make it one of the best summits I have done in my life.
-I would highly recommend it to anyone and even though you might hate me on the way up, you will thank me when you reach the summit.
+Lassen Peak is a stunningly beautiful hike, and the views make it one of the best summits I have done in my life.
+I would highly recommend it to anyone, and even though you might hate me on the way up, you will thank me when you reach the summit.